 - Loan proceeds must be equal to or more than 5% of the amount being refinanced.

-Sometimes reverse mortgage needs change and, in some instances, refinancing may be a good option; however, there should be a very clear and defined benefit to justify refinancing.
-If you are considering refinancing your reverse mortgage, think it over, consider these factors and, if you still want to refinance, give us a call.
-We are committed to offering you the best guidance to do what’s right for you and your situation.
+Sometimes reverse mortgage needs change and, in some cases, refinancing may be a good option—however, there should be a clear and defined benefit to justify refinancing.
+If you’re considering refinancing your reverse mortgage, consider these factors and give us a call.
+We’re committed to offering you the best guidance, and doing what’s right for you and your situation.

 Questions?
 At Longbridge Financial, we’re here to help.
-To learn more, call (855) 523-4326 or fill out the form to get your free information kit from Longbridge Financial.
+To learn more, call (855) 523-4326 or fill out the form to get your free information kit.